SEE FULL CALENDAR

 “The COVID-19 pandemic and a highly effective vaccine have revealed the unprecedented potential of discovery research to save lives and buoy societies, and, at the same time, for the clinical sciences to have a similarly unparalleled potential to influence biomedical science.
 A unified, strategic effort is essential in helping us realize our potential for generations to come.”

-Kelsey Martin, MD, PhD, Dean, David Geffen School of Medicine at UCLA
+Steve Dubinett, MD, Interim Dean, David Geffen School of Medicine at UCLA

 In less than a lifetime, the David Geffen School of Medicine at UCLA (DGSOM) has had a remarkable trajectory.
 In addition to becoming one of the most applied-to and selective medical schools in the country, our community has uncovered breakthrough discoveries that have changed the practice of medicine, including the development of the computerized tomography (CT) scan, the invention of the first tissue-typing test for transplantation, the development of multiple cancer drugs (including Herceptin, Gleevac and Xtandi), the invention of the Guglielmi coil for brain aneurysms, and the development of a new genetic therapy to cure “Bubble Baby” disease.

 At the DGSOM, the promise of academic medicine is limitless:

 Delivering on this promise takes a concerted effort — with every member of our community working together on a set of shared priorities in service of our mission.

 There are six main strategic priorities spanning our mission areas.
 Within each mission area, we have specific strategic goals that are informed and guided by our six overarching priorities.